 To prevent dehydration, drink plenty of fluids.
 Choose water and other clear liquids until you feel better.

-When you are able to eat, try clear soups, mild foods, and liquids until all symptoms are gone for 12 to 48 hours.
-Other good choices include dry toast, crackers, cooked cereal, and gelatin dessert, such as Jell-O.
+When you are able to eat, try clear soups, mild foods, and liquids until all symptoms are gone.
+Other good choices include dry toast, crackers, rice, cooked cereal, and gelatin dessert.
+Avoid high fat foods, spicy foods, and foods with a lot of sugar until you are well.

-Suck on peppermint candy or chew peppermint gum.
-Some people think peppermint helps an upset stomach.
+Try peppermint tea, candy, or gum.
+For some people, peppermint helps an upset stomach.

 When should you call for help?